krishauser/SemiInfiniteOptimization/README.md

 ## Running demos

+The example files in data/*.xml assume the Klampt-examples folder is one level up from this folder.
+If your Klampt-examples folder is somewhere else, change the paths accordingly.

+In geomopt.py and robotposeopt.py, you can drag around the object transform and observe the results of the optimization.

-Basic geometry - geometry collision testing:
+### Basic geometry - geometry collision testing

 > python geomopt.py data/cube.off